oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

     --token
 ```

-### Create the store microservice pipeline

-The new GKE, Docker and Github accounts configuration created with Halyard in the previous sections must be applied to the deployment before starting the pipeline design:
+The new GKE, Docker and Github accounts configuration must be applied to the deployment before starting the pipeline design:

 ```shell
 hal deploy apply
 ```

-Connect to the Spinnaker UI again:
+### Create the store microservice pipeline

+The _pipeline_ is the central concept in deployment management with Spinnaker.
+It is compound by a sequence of actions, named _stages_.
+A pipeline can be triggered manually or automatically, and have an execution history.
+Connect to the Spinnaker UI again, for creating the first pipeline.

 ```shell
 hal deploy connect
 ```